Ignoring Wrong Behavior—Does it Work?

 In the dance classroom, ignoring is not always possible.
 Behaviors which interfere with the teaching and learning relationships cannot be allowed to continue.
 Try some common sense ideas.
 Discard what doesn’t work, and try something else.

-1. They may not react how you would expect them to.
-It may help to know that giving what you consider negative attention or “punishment” to a wrong behavior does not always work out exactly as you expect it to.
+- Remember that they may not react how you would expect them to.
+It may help to know that giving what you consider negative attention or “punishment” to a wrong behavior does not always work out exactly as you would expect.
 It may be felt as “positive” by the student, and actually increase the behavior.

-2. If you can, somehow give more attention to those who are behaving correctly–more direct attention from you, more praise, more words of appreciation.
+- If you can, somehow give more attention to those who are behaving correctly—more direct attention from you, more praise, more words of appreciation.
 That will help.
+I’ve also found that making it a group effort to “have a great class together” can make each feel that they play an important role in making that happen.
+Sometimes, they will shape up so that they can fulfill that group expectation.

 You will need to work out your own methods for dealing with problems.
 Do what works best for you, what makes the lesson most pleasant and productive for everyone.